 Because snow and ice can be harsh – We all know that blankets keep us warm while we sleep, but staying warm consists of more than just while we sleep.
 What would happen if your area received so much snow (say the 2-3 feet for the East coast that is predicted at the time of this writing) that your power went off?
 In extreme snow and ice, crews can have trouble reaching lines to fix them which means it could be out for days.
 The year that I had my daughter, my parents were without power because of ice for almost 6 days straight.
 It was only after I phoned the electric company to let them know that my parents lived in a senior apartment complex where people were on oxygen and without power did they make it a priority to get their power turned back on.
 Having extra blankets on hand can help keep a situation like a weather caused power outage from going from bad to worse.
 We store 2-3 blankets for each person in our family, plus a few extras for pets or other people just in case.

 Because sometimes the floor is cold – If you’re in a situation where your heat is out and your floors are cold, blankets can be laid down on top of hard floors to help keep things warm.
 It isn’t going to look the prettiest, but the truth is?
 If you’re cold?
 Pretty should be the last thing on your mind.
-For this purpose, we keep moving blankets, typically used for covering furniture that you’re moving in storage.
+For this purpose, we keep moving blankets and a collection of wool blankets typically used for covering furniture that you’re moving in storage.
 They aren’t pretty, but they’re thick and well made and if we would need them to cover the floor, they would work very well.
 (Plus they work GREAT when camping to keep you warm after you sleeping bag gets soaked.
 Don’t ask how I know.)

 Because Mother Nature answers to no one – Along the lines of the snow and ice reason, Mother Nature can be harsh in other ways.
 Emergencies like earthquakes, fires, tornadoes and more can all cause injury and displace folks from their homes.
 In cases like this, having extra blankets on hand to help keep others warm and comfortable can go a long way in helping them recover from a disaster.
 Blankets are comforts to a lot of people and even having one that isn’t theirs can help soothe the soul in what might otherwise be a very dire situation.
 If you were looking to keep a few on hand just for this purpose, you could do up a few bags that included some snacks, bottled water, socks, a blanket and other things that someone in an emergency might need.